Skip to Content

 Negative Punishmentremovepleasantdeter undesired

-However, parents should also be careful not to overuse reinforcements because too much of a good thing can be a bad thing.
+However, parents should also be careful not to overuse reinforcements because too much of a good thing can be bad.

 Schedules of Reinforcement